dataf1ow/eb.Scrubber/README.md

 # eb.Scrubber

 This device allows you to control the playhead on any clip playing in the selected tracks, right from your Launchpad or Push.
+Download the .zip to check it out.

 The Device: